-Wisconsin Republicans debate new laws to curb incoming Democrats' power
+Wisconsin Republicans, Democrats, debate laws that curb incoming Democrats' power

 Democrats say the moves undercut the results of Nov.
 6 elections, when their party broke years of complete Republican control of state government in Wisconsin.

-The proposals, which were still being considered at 3:30 a.m. local time, would give the Republican-controlled state legislature the power to intervene in litigation involving the state, a role normally reserved for the attorney general, and curtail the governor’s ability to issue rules that codify state laws.

-The bills would also allow legislators, rather than the attorney general, to decide whether to withdraw the state from lawsuits.
+The bills would allow legislators, rather than the attorney general, to decide whether to withdraw the state from lawsuits.
 That measure is aimed at preventing Evers and the incoming attorney general, Josh Kaul, from following through on campaign promises to end Wisconsin’s challenge to the federal Affordable Care Act, popularly known as Obamacare.

 Despite the long, behind closed-door meetings, the Republicans were expected to pass the legislation early Wednesday.